 How Numerai Works: Tournament, Staking, and the Meta-Model

-A guide to how the Numerai tournament works — obfuscated data, MMC scoring, NMR staking, and the stake-weighted meta-model that trades real capital.
+How the Numerai tournament works: obfuscated data, MMC scoring, NMR staking, and the stake-weighted meta-model that trades real capital for the hedge fund.

 Numerai is a hedge fund powered by a global tournament of data scientists.
-Thousands of participants download free, obfuscated financial data, build machine learning models, submit predictions, and stake NMR on their confidence.
-Numerai combines those predictions into a single stake-weighted "meta-model" and trades real capital on it.
+Participants download free, obfuscated financial data, build machine learning models, submit predictions, and stake NMR on their confidence.
+Numerai combines those predictions into a stake-weighted meta-model and trades real capital on it.
+The structure is unusual enough that one resolved round in 2023 burned 38,174 NMR from staker bonds in a single week while another in 2021 paid out 33,577 NMR — both at the same protocol, governed by the same formula.

-The rest of this post walks through the pieces: the three tournaments, the data, the round lifecycle, scoring, staking, and how the meta-model comes together.
+This post covers the three tournaments, the data, the round lifecycle, scoring, staking, and how the meta-model is assembled.

 The Three Tournaments